DeNepo/solution-write-ups/example-quarter-of-the-year/README.md

   Test.assertEquals(quarterOf(11), 4);
 });

-// refactored to Jest/Jasmine-like syntax (what you will be learning) describe('Basic Tests', () => {
+// refactored to use describe/it/expect (what you will be learning at HYF) describe('Basic Tests', () => {
   it('should return 1 when 3 is passed', () => {
     expect(quarterOf(3)).toEqual(1);